Eidsiva-Energi/terraform-modules/confluent-kafka/topic/README.md

 }
 ```
 #### Advanced JSON
-For a more detailed explination of all the different schema options, check out: [More advanced JSON schema options](detailedJsonExample.md)
+For a more detailed explanation of all the different schema options, check out: [More advanced JSON schema options](detailedJsonExample.md)

 ### AVRO
 Our Kafka platform also supports AVRO schemas/messages.
 Below is a basic schema example: